Learn/Drafting/Solid Modeling Tools

 Extrude, Revolve, Sweep, Helix, and Pipe all watch their preview — the moment it intersects an existing body, an Operation dropdown appears with Cut (subtract), Join (fuse), and New Body (keep independent).
 JetCad3 pre-selects the likely intent (a profile pushed clean through a plate reads as a through-hole and defaults to Cut) and remembers your last choice per tool.
 Most day-to-day boolean work happens right here without a separate step.

-For two bodies that already exist, Combine fuses them into one and Cut subtracts a tool body from an operation body.
+For two bodies that already exist, Combine fuses them into one, Cut subtracts a tool body from an operation body, and Intersect keeps only the volume the two bodies share (everything outside the overlap is discarded).
+All three have keyboard shortcuts — Shift+U for Combine, Shift+S for Cut, and Shift+I for Intersect — rebindable in Settings → Keyboard.
 Pick the operation body and the picker chains straight into picking the tool body; a live preview shows the result before OK.
 The tool body is consumed by the feature — it leaves the browser panel, and editing the feature brings it back for re-picking.
 Both bodies must live in the same component.
+If you Intersect two bodies that don't actually overlap, the tool says so and leaves both bodies untouched rather than producing an empty part.

 Multi-body components